 - increase the elimination of uric acid.

 To reduce the amount of uric acid produced by the body, reduce your intake of purine-rich foods.
 This table shows foods rich in purines which you can avoid or cut down on.

 |*According to Arthritis Australia, purine-rich vegetables appear less likely to cause gout than shellfish and meat.|

 It’s also a good idea to avoid fructose — a type of sugar — as it can raise uric acid levels.
 Fructose can be found in fruit juices; it's also 50 per cent of table sugar, and in some countries - especially the USA - soft drinks and other foods are sweetened with corn syrup, which is high in fructose.

 Some substances can affect the level of uric acid in your blood by speeding up or slowing down its elimination from the body.

-Drinking plenty of water helps your body flush out uric acid, so aim to drink at least 8 glasses of water per day.
+Drinking plenty of water helps your body flush out uric acid, so if you have gout, aim to drink at least eight glasses of water per day.